Public House, inn, alehouse, tavern, pothouse, beer house, boozer, local, gin palace, saloon, honky-tonk, shebeen, snug, taproom…

 April 28 2015 was definitely a Red Letter Day for Netherthong and the Clothiers when The Bengal restaurant opened its doors in the left hand side of the pub where the pool table used to be located.
 It is very tastefully decorated, creating a good ambience and the menu is extensive covering Bengal Specialities, Tandoori Dishes plus the Old Favourites.
 The head chef is Ali , originally from Bangladesh , who is well known and respected in the area and mixes all his own spices to his own secret recipes.
 The Head Waiter, Maz, is equally well known in the area.
 My wife and I visited for the first time at the beginning of May 2015- she had a fish Coconut Curry and I had the Tandoori Mix Delight.
 As Arnie says – ” we will be back” – many times.
 The Bengal celebrated its first anniversary in April 2016 and has proved to be a success.

-And now for a piece of trivia : In 1960 there were 500 ‘Indian’ restaurants in the UK and by 2015 this had increased to 2015 with some 65% of them are actually owned and run by Bangladeshis.
+And now for a piece of trivia : In 1960 there were 500 ‘Indian’ restaurants in the UK and, by 2015, this number had increased to 2015 with some 65% of them owned and run by Bangladeshis.
 By far and away the most the most popular dish, with 14.2% of the market, is Chicken Tikka Masala which ,on googling, I found was ‘invented ‘ in Glagow !!.
-The phrases ” do you want Indian tonight ?” and ” going out for an Indian ” are now part of the vernacular.
+The phrases ” do you want Indian tonight ?” and ” going out for an Indian ” are now part of the vernacular .

 In September 2021, the restaurant changed its name to Sweet Chillies with the menu effectively the same.
 The good news is that Ali is still the head chef but there have been some personnel changes.
 Maz has left to seek other pursuits.